-On August 9, 2011, we executed a revised unsecured senior credit facility increasing the total capacity from \$400 million to \$500 million.
-The maturity date of the revised facility is August 2016.
-The facility includes a \$250 million revolver and a \$250 million term loan.
-The net term loan proceeds of approximately \$68 million will be used for general corporate purposes in fiscal 2012.
+In August 2011, we executed a revised unsecured senior credit facility increasing total capacity from \$400 million to \$500 million.
+The maturity date of the revised credit facility is August 2016.
+The revised facility includes a \$250 million revolver and a \$250 million term loan.
+In connection with the revision of the facility, we increased the term loan borrowings by \$70.0 million.
+In April 2012, \$40 million was drawn from the revolver primarily to fund share repurchases, none of which was repaid by the end of the fiscal year.
+In July 2012, an additional \$50 million was borrowed from the revolver primarily to fund share repurchases discussed above.